apache/royale-docs/features/loading-external-data/amf.md

 | **Ruby**          | [RubyAMF](https://github.com/rubyamf/rubyamf){:target='_blank'}	                    | NO                |
 | **ColdFusion**    | [Coldfusion](https://www.adobe.com/products/coldfusion/features){:target='_blank'}	| NO                |

-> if you are working with some of the listed languages and can provide information about the working state of the library or want to notify about another new working implementation please let us know in our user or dev [mailing lists](https://royale.apache.org/mailing-lists/).
+> if you are working with any of the listed languages and can provide information about the working state of the library, or want to report other back-end implementations that work with AMF, please let us know in our user or dev [mailing lists](https://royale.apache.org/mailing-lists/).

 ## How to use AMF format in Apache Royale

-Apache Royale supports AMF protocol through the following implementations:
+Apache Royale supports the AMF protocol through these implementations:

 - [RemoteObject](features/loading-external-data/remoteobject)
 - [LocalSharedObject](features/loading-external-data/localsharedobject)